Efficiently Processing Joins and Grouped Aggregations on GPUs: Introduction

 \section{Introduction}

-Nowadays, data centers need to process an ever-increasing amount of data emerging from applications such as Machine/Deep Learning (ML/DL), real-time data analytics, and databases.
+Nowadays, data centers need to process an ever-increasing amount of data emerging from applications such as machine/deep learning (ML/DL), real-time data analytics, and databases.
 The increasing demands on computing, together with the end of Moore's law, have made accelerators very popular~\cite{dally2020domain,Thompson21-decline}.
-This is true, especially for GPUs, as they are highly effective in performing arithmetic operations, an essential building block for all ML/DL applications.

-Besides their effectiveness in arithmetic operations, GPUs have also orders of magnitude higher parallelism and memory bandwidth than CPUs~\cite{a100,h100,mi250x}, features that have attracted interest from database researchers and developers~\cite{He09-gdb,Lee21-rateupdb,Funke18-pipeline,Yogatama22-orchestrating,Li16-hippogriffdb, Periklis19-hetexchange,He22-tensor-runtime,Rosenfeld22-revisit,Yuan13-yinyang,Hu22-tcudb,Shanbhag20-crystal,Bress14-cogadb,cudf,Paul16-gpl}.
+This is true, especially for GPUs as they have orders of magnitude higher parallelism and memory bandwidth than CPUs~\cite{a100,h100,mi250x}, features that have attracted interest from database researchers and developers~\cite{He09-gdb,Lee21-rateupdb,Funke18-pipeline,Yogatama22-orchestrating,Li16-hippogriffdb, Periklis19-hetexchange,He22-tensor-runtime,Rosenfeld22-revisit,Yuan13-yinyang,Hu22-tcudb,Shanbhag20-crystal,Bress14-cogadb,cudf,Paul16-gpl, Cao-gpudb, kroviakov-crossdevice, boeschen-golap}.
 This interest is reinforced by three trends.
-First, workloads, such as data pre-processing and ingestion for ML, often comprise of many different steps and run on CPUs and GPUs~\cite{Zhao22-dsi}.
+First, workloads, such as data pre-processing and ingestion for ML, often comprise many different steps and run on CPUs and GPUs~\cite{Zhao22-dsi}.
 However, data transfer is one of the most expensive operations in data centers~\cite{dally2011power,dally2020domain} so it is advantageous to move relational operations to the GPU, where the final results will be processed as part of a downstream application, e.g., training an ML model.
 Second, the increased hardware capabilities of GPUs could potentially be used to accelerate costly relational operations like joins.
 And third, GPUs are now pervasive, with growing support in terms of development and tools.
 It makes sense to take advantage of these investments in hardware and software for relational operators as they are being done around, e.g., tensor computations \cite{Supun20-hummingbird,tensorflow2015-whitepaper,pytorch}.